Voices from The Knitting Circle

 In 2013, three senior contributors to the production, survivors of the asylum system, made a guest appearance at the closing performance of The Knitting Circle in Bristol.
 They took to the stage to thank their audience and take ownership of the show: “Thank you all for coming to see our play.”
 Their support for the production was extraordinary.
 They attracted more than two rows of fellow survivors, a gloriously appreciative crowd who joined us in a filled auditorium on the final night of the tour.
 The following clips give a brief insight behind the scenes with Rosie, Mary and Carole.

 Knitwitz – Hilary Porter’s wonderful exhibition of knitting

-Hilary Porter is the artist behind the hand-knitted exhibition that toured alongside the production.
+Hilary Porter is the artist behind the wonderful hand-knitted exhibition that toured alongside the production.
 Hilary is a published poet, creative writing tutor and workshop facilitator.
 She also happens to be a mental health system survivor.
 Julie talked to Hilary about the meaning of her work:

 The Knitting Circle was dedicated to Betty, Miriam, Anne, Joyce, Dorothy, Linda, Rosemary, Rachel, Priti, Nan, Celia, Iris Noden, Sister Mary Francis Maronda, and to the thousands of women who were forced to live in the Asylums.
 Their lives were not made easy, but they taught me much about the irrepressible human spirit and the art of laughter amongst the tears.